Senior citizens often depend on a limited retirement income even though they deal more with greater medical expenses due to their age.

 St. John’s Metrobus: St. John’s Metrobus offers monthly passes and 10-ride passes at discounted rates to senior citizens.
 However, it does not offer discounts for single rides.

 Winnipeg Transit: If you are 65 or older, you can get peggo e-passes while using Winnipeg Transit for travelling.
 You may need to provide ID while boarding to prove that you are older than 65, but you can get discounted rates on single fares and passes through Winnipeg Transit.

 OC Transpo: Senior citizens travelling through the O-Train and OC Transpo buses can travel for free on Sundays and Wednesdays.
-You can also get discounts on monthly passes if you have a Presto membership.
+You can also get a senior discount on monthly passes if you have a Presto membership.

 GO Transit: Senior citizens 65 and older can enjoy a 50% discount for single rides while travelling on GO Transit.
 However, you cannot get discounts on a Day Pass with this transportation.